 Ez Silva is a self-taught illustrator from the western region of the city of Rotterdam.
-Her illustrations depict women with an inward-looking gaze in postures that are reminiscent of yoga.
+Her illustrations depict women with an inward-looking gaze.
 She explains that they illustrate both the introvert as well as the extravert qualities of the female experience; their power but also their introspection.

 They are shown in profile with their eyes closed and their bodies are often contorted into the most beautiful poses.
 Of this she says: “The poses are meant to catch the spectator attention, whilst the closed eyes maintain a certain distance to the audience.
 These females are powerful and vulnerable at the same time and I wish them to be a mirror in which women see themselves reflected.”
 In short, Ez Silva wants to show all the contrasting facets of what it entails to be a woman.